andrewschenck/paramiko-jump/README.md

 2) Easy authentication scheme override, allowing for keyboard-interactive authentication as well as fully-automated authentication through 2FA / MFA infrastructure.
-This package includes authentication handlers which can handle either use case.
+This package includes authentication handlers which can handle either use case, and more.

 ## Installing paramiko-jump